molstar/molstar/src/extensions/kinemage/README.md

 Current limitations include:
 - Triangles are a single color, not colored by vertex (Mol* does not support per-vertex coloring for these primitives)
 - Line segments in Mol* do not support end-caps for wide lines, so there are artifacts in highly-curved lines
-- The default perspective view and white background for Mol* differs from that of Kinemage (though selecting a view from the State Tree will switch it to orthographic)